cesc1989/apuntes/Luna/Backend/⚠️ Image Magick and Alpine ⚠️.md

 ## What's the deal with this combination?

-The thing is that the minimum version of Alpine with support for WKHTMLPDF is 3.14.
+The important thing here is that ==the minimum version of Alpine with support for WKHTMLPDF is 3.14==.

+So we need to carefully consider this every time we want to upgrade the Ruby version.

 In Alpine packages website only [3.14](https://pkgs.alpinelinux.org/packages?name=wkhtmltopdf&branch=v3.14&repo=&arch=&maintainer=) lists results for this software.